 For the first few months of the year, I was ON FIRE.
 I started weight training 3 days a week, plus running 3 days a week.
 I signed up to run a 10K on my 40th birthday, and I started having healthy pre-made meals delivered from Bistro MD.
 They were delicious, and I was feeling great, and in the first 3 months, I lost 17 pounds.

-Nothing I tried was crazy or radical—eat healthy, track calories, get more exercise.
-It’s all pretty basic, when you think about it.
+Nothing I tried was crazy or radical—eat healthily, track calories, and get more exercise.
+It’s all pretty basic when you think about it.
 Because the truth is that my problem was not that I didn’t know WHAT to do, or even HOW to do it.
 My problem was that I just didn’t want to.
 Exercise sucks.
 Dieting is hard.

 But then…..I ended up with a stress fracture, which was incredibly deflating.
 Soon after that, I had several big trips right in a row, and the weight started to creep back on.
 Then we went to Washington State for the summer, where we lived in a hotel over the most delicious restaurant in town.
 By that time, my willpower was completely shot.

 I gained back every single pound I had lost.

 When we got back to Florida in August, I was ready to get serious, and I decided to go a completely different route.
 I decided to go Keto.

 As it turns out, it was the best decision I made in 2018.

 For me, the Keto diet has been incredible.
 It has completely changed my life—not just what I eat, but my energy levels and even my whole relationship with food.
 It is truly the first diet that I’ve ever been on that I feel like I could easily stick with for the rest of my life.
 I love the food, I love the way I feel, and I never feel deprived.